Skip to main content

 • Root reasoning is that sex based abortions could cause an imbalance of sex ratios in a country, which would have drastic effects on the lives of both sexes (e.g. India)

-• This bias issue should be dealt with in the education system as well as in immigration
+• This bias issue should be corrected in the education system as well as in immigration

 • Abortion itself should never be banned, however sex reveals should be banned only if abortions due to sex reveal starts affecting the sex ratio in the country